United-Codes/cloudofficeprint-javascript/examples/spacex_example/spacex_example.md

 <img src="./imgs/xlsx_template/tab2.png" width="600" />
 <!-- TODO: change this link to Github link -->

 We use the loop tags `{#rockets}...{/rockets}` to loop through the 'rockets'-array.
-The AOP server will repeat everything inside the loop tags on a new row for each object in the array.
+The COP server will repeat everything inside the loop tags on a new row for each object in the array.

 ### Dragons
 <img src="./imgs/xlsx_template/tab3.png" width="600" />